-However, Alum Canyon Editing can refer clients to respected companies that can translate scientific documents to and from several languages including Chinese, English, French, Japanese, Russian, and Spanish.
+However, Alum Canyon Editing has long-time professional connections with respected companies that can translate scientific documents to and from several languages including Chinese, English, French, Japanese, Russian, and Spanish.
 Please ask for a referral if needed.

 Does Alum Canyon Editing edit theses and dissertations?

 Alum Canyon Editing accepts theses and dissertations for editing on a case-by-case basis, so please inquire.
 The minimal factors considered include the location of the student’s university, whether there may be any conflicts of interest, and the topic area of the manuscript.

 Theses and dissertations on agricultural, biological, biomedical, computing, engineering, and other science topics have been accepted for editing.

 The Managing Editor will also edit manuscripts that form a chapter of a thesis or dissertation if they are forwarded with the knowledge of the senior author of the manuscript or the student’s supervisor and will be submitted to a peer-reviewed scientific journal.

 Academic institutions in Australia, but not in many other countries, permit or even require language assistance for preparation of an entire thesis or dissertation.

 The time frames for editing thesis or dissertation projects can range from 7 days to 3 months, depending on when materials are received, the number of pages per section, and whether a recheck is requested.